czbiohub-sf/flash/README.md

 ## Gene formatting

-Input genes to FLASHit should be placed in one more more fasta files.
+Input genes to FLASHit should be placed in one or more fasta files.
 If multiple fasta files are used, they should be in a single subdirectory of `inputs`.

 The header of each gene can contain arbitrary key:value pairs separated by pipes (|).